tapanbk/tapanbk.github.io/_posts/2024-04-09-static-site-hosting-in-aws-part-1.md

 </section>

 <section>
-<p>In this tutorial, we will learn explore about creating the S3 bucket, updating the block settings, enabling the
+<p>In this tutorial, we will learn and explore about creating the S3 bucket, updating the block settings, enabling the
 static website uploading index and error document.
 The further steps to create SSL/TLS certificate, cloudfront distribution and Route53 will be explored in next tutorial.
 </p>